-Moody's has assigned a rating of "Baa2" (Stable Outlook) to the Bonds, S&P has assigned a rating of "BBB" (Positive Outlook) to the Bonds and Fitch has assigned a rating of "BBB-" (Positive Outlook) to the Bonds.
+Moody's has assigned a rating of "Baa1" (Stable Outlook) to the Bonds, S&P has assigned a rating of "BBB+" (Stable Outlook) to the Bonds and Fitch has assigned a rating of "BBB+" (Stable Outlook) to the Bonds.
 See "INVESTMENT CONSIDERATIONS RELATED TO THE BONDS-Ratings".

 These ratings reflect the view of such organizations, and an explanation of the significance of such ratings may be obtained only from the respective rating agency.
 As part of the State's application for the ratings, certain information and materials, some of which are not contained in this Official Statement, have been supplied to the rating agencies.
-The ratings are neither a "market" rating nor a recommendation to buy, sell or hold the Bonds and the ratings and the Bonds should be evaluated independently.
+The ratings are neither a "market" rating nor a recommendation to buy, sell or hold the Bonds and may be subject to revision or withdrawal at any time, and the ratings and the Bonds should be evaluated independently.